Genre: Alternative rock / melodic rock

 Brecon Indie Reviews Mary Wood @BreconIReviews

-This information was gathered from Rivertone and is in large part their words.
-The Band name, Rivertone, has no real meaning behind it.
-It was nicked from a computer game map called, “Riverton Castle.”
+This information was gathered from Ryvertone and is in large part of their words.
+The Band name, Ryvertone, has no real meaning behind it.
+It was nicked from a computer game map called, "Riverton Castle."

 The Band tags Aerosmith as the best Band ever, particularly because they are still playing.
 When asked to describe themselves live, they see themselves as a sweaty energetic bomb